airliecassidy/mumt-307-gesture-audio/README.md

-# Real-Time Gesture-Controlled Audio Effects
+# Hand Gesture Control for Real-Time Audio Effects

 ## 1. Abstract
 This project implements a real-time system that enables musicians to control audio effects through hand gestures captured by a standard webcame.
 By integrating Google's MediaPipe Hands framework for computer vision with Max/MSP for digital signal processing, the system enables musicians and producers to manipulate audio parameters without physical contact with equipment.
 Users load an audio file into the browser interface, which streams the audio to Max/MSP for processing while gesture data controls the effects in real-time.
 The right hand controls discrete effect activation through recognized gestures (fist, palm, peace sign, thumbs-up, single finger), while the left hand provides continuous parameter modulation through pinch distance measuremnet.
 Five audio-effects - distortion, reverb, echo, chorus and pitch-shifting - can be toggled independently and layered simultaneously, with gesture controlled depth parameters affecting the intensity of each active effect.
 Communication between the browser-based vision system and Max/MSP is achieved through Open Sound Control (OSC) protocol via a WebSocket-to-UDP bridge server.
 The system performs reliably on standard laptop webcams under typical indoor lighting conditions, achieving approximately 30 frames per second gesture recognition with latency suitable for interactive audio manipulation.